lauralwd/azolla_phd_thesis/source/16_chapter_6_symbiosis-reproduction.md

 ### Phylogeny-derived species attributions are consistent with those obtained from crosses and reveal that Anzali ferns were not _A. filiculoides_
 To research the taxonomy of the accessions, intergenic regions of the chloroplast rRNA, used for phylogenetic studies previously [@Madeira2016a], were amplified and sequenced to compute phylogenetic relations.
-The regions trnL-trnF (Figure 3A), and trnG-trnR  (Figure 3B) yielded similar trees confirming the close relationship of the _A. filiculoides_ accessions from the Netherlands and Spain.
+The regions trnL-trnF (+@fig:fig6_3\-A), and trnG-trnR  (+@fig:fig6_3\-B) yielded similar trees confirming the close relationship of the _A. filiculoides_ accessions from the Netherlands and Spain.
 The trees further revealed that the Anzali accession clustered along with two accessions from South America that do not cluster within the _A. caroliniana_ group (Southern Brazil and Uruguay, Supplementary Table S1).
-Use of the nuclear ITS region for phylogeny reconstruction proved futile when amplifying the region on the _A. filiculoides_ genome in silico: the _A. filiculoides_ genome assembly contained over 500 copies of the ITS sequence, and the copies of ITS were variable within the same genome (Figure 3C).
+Use of the nuclear ITS region for phylogeny reconstruction proved futile when amplifying the region on the _A. filiculoides_ genome in silico: the _A. filiculoides_ genome assembly contained over 500 copies of the ITS sequence, and the copies of ITS were variable within the same genome (+@fig:fig6_3\-C).
 Variations within any one genome were furthermore large when comparing variations between genomes of Azolla species (Supplementary Figure S3A).

 The dorsal side of the upper leaf lobes of the Anzali accession has two-celled, distinctly pointed, papillae unlike _A. filiculoides_ that mostly, but not exclusively, have single-celled and rounded papillae (Supplementary Figure S3B).